Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 Acts 21:21-26 21and they have been told about you (Paul) that you teach all the Jews who are among the Gentiles to forsake Moses, telling them not to circumcise their children or walk according to our customs.
 22What then is to be done?
 They will certainly hear that you have come.
 23Do therefore what we tell you.
 We have four men who are under a vow; 24take these men and purify yourself along with them and pay their expenses, so that they may shave their heads.
 Thus, all will know that there is nothing in what they have been told about you, but that you yourself (Paul) also live in observance of the law.
 25But as for the Gentiles who have believed, we have sent a letter with our judgment that they should abstain from what has been sacrificed to idols, and from blood, and from what has been strangled, and from sexual immorality.”
 26Then Paul took the men, and the next day he purified himself along with them and went into the temple, giving notice when the days of purification would be fulfilled and the offering presented for each one of them.

 This is even more surprising since the Apostle Paul had just spent a great many years going throughout out all the nations “supposedly“ denouncing and condemning those that kept the Law of Moses?

 First of all, the Law of Moses is either abolished or it’s not.
 Period.
-How in the world could it be abolished for the gentiles, who never had the Law of Moses, but not abolished for the Jews?
-If Paul preached that it’s abolished, done away with, null and void throughout the known world and then turned right around to keep it himself, then he taught unsound and hypocritical doctrine.
+How in the world could it be abolished for the nations/gentiles (who never observed the Law of Moses in the first place), but not abolished for the Jews?
+If Paul preached that it’s abolished, done away with, null and void throughout his congregations, and then turned right around to keep it himself, then he taught illogical, hypocritical doctrine.

 Secondly, there isn’t a single verse to back up the idea that the Law of Moses is current and valid today for the “believers of Jewish origin”, but abolished for the “believers of gentile origin”.